Idein/learning-pipeline-plugin/README.md

 ## Notifier

-By default, the information output by this plugin is logged as actlog through the Notifier instance.
+By default, the information output by this plugin is logged as an actlog through the Notifier instance.
 Users can decide what information is output (and in what format), using a custom notifier.

 To customize it, define a custom notifier class inheriting from AbstractNotfier,